Make Your Own No-Mess POM Juice | Health Benefits of Pomegranate

-The juicy, red pomegranate is in season now, from September through January, and it’s a great time to take a few home and start drinking some pomegranate juice!
+The juicy, red pomegranate is an important fruit to put into your routine and it’s a great time to take a few home and start drinking some pomegranate juice!
 The health benefits abound and squeezing the juice is so much less expensive than buying the bottled juice—and a lot easier than you probably think!
 You don’t need a machine or any equipment, surprisingly!
 (No, you don’t have to squeeze every tiny little seed into a glass!)
 The ruby-like seeds are filled with the most powerful anti-oxidants of all fruits and contain more than a glass of red wine, green tea, blueberries and cranberries.
 A single glass of pomegranate juice can provide you with 40% of the daily requirement of folic acid, and vitamin A, C and E plus calcium, phosphorus, potassium, iron, niacin, thiamin, folates and riboflavin.

 Health Benefits of Pomegranate Juice:

 1) Heart: keeps arteries flexible, decreases inflammation in the blood vessel linings, reduces atherosclerosis and plaque, lowers risk of artery blockage, lowers LDL cholesterol and increases HDL cholesterol

 2) Blood Sugar: even though pom juice contains fructose, it does not raise blood sugar levels or harm diabetic patients

 3) Blood Pressure: reduces high blood pressure, keeps the blood from coagulating and forming blood clots, acts as a natural blood thinner, reduces lesions and inflammation of blood vessels